MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Introduction

-In summary, our main contributions are: \begin{itemize} \item We present \ourmethod, a novel multi-agent framework for veracity assessment that couples retrieval with reasoning, augmented with a structured memory for long-term evidence reuse. \item We demonstrate that \ourmethod\ outperforms existing methods on five diverse fact-checking and claim verification datasets and \ourmethod’s memory mechanism improves search efficiency. \item We perform ablation studies on different agent configurations and analyze the system’s evidence retrieval capabilities.
-We also provide an interpretable case study of the ReAct-style reasoning process, which uncovers several issues in existing datasets. \end{itemize}
+We evaluate \ourmethod using several state-of-the-art LLMs, including the GPT, LLaMA, and Qwen families, on five datasets spanning diverse domains and claim types.
+Experimental results demonstrate that \ourmethod\ achieves state-of-the-art performance on all datasets.
+Furthermore, the Memory module effectively reduces the number of search operations.
+In summary, our main contributions are: \begin{itemize} \item We present \ourmethod, a multi-agent framework for veracity assessment that tightly couples retrieval with reasoning and incorporates a structured memory module for long-term evidence knowledge recall, supported by a domain-agnostic toolset that generalizes across verification tasks. \item We demonstrate that \ourmethod\ outperforms existing methods on five diverse fact-checking and claim verification datasets, with consistent improvements even when controlling for the backbone model, and that its memory mechanism meaningfully improves search efficiency. \item We conduct ablation studies on agent configurations and evidence retrieval behaviors, and provide an interpretable case study of the agentic reasoning process that also uncovers annotation issues in existing datasets. \end{itemize}